German Horticultural Museum

 We have compiled some information on accessibility below.
 Detailed information can be found in the audit report.

-* The name or logo of the museum is clearly recognisable from the outside.
+* The name of the museum is clearly recognisable from the outside.

 * The destinations of the paths are within sight or there are path signs at a constantly visible distance.